xiabee/tiflash-security-test/release-darwin/README.md

 The executable files are located in `tiflash` dir.

-# Enviroument Requirements
+# Deploy Enviroument Requirements

-Check the MacOS part of [Prepare Prerequisites](/README.md#1-prepare-prerequisites)
+Following OS are tested OK

+* MacOS Catalina 10.15.5+

+**NOTE** XCode version should be at least XCode 11

+Your system needs to install

+* python 3.7
+* openssl 1.1